ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ## Keyboard and Mouse Emulation

-Arduino board is able to emulate keyboard and mouse simultaneously.
-Now we will consider application that simulates keystroke or mouse click according to received command from the control script.
+One Arduino board is able to emulate keyboard and mouse at the same time.
+Now we will consider application that simulates keystrokes and mouse clicks according to the received command from the control script.
 This application should combine approaches of the `mouse.ino` and `keybpoard-combo.ino` applications, which ae considered before.

 This is the [`keyboard-mouse.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/keyboard-mouse.ino) Arduino application:
 ```C++